nholtz/structural-analysis/README.git.md

    git commit -a -m 'a msg'
+   git push origin master
+or
-   git push work master
+   git push github master

-   git pull -m
+   git pull

 # some instructions